Data Science Major, B.S.

 With approval based on the topic.

-The School of Data Science and Society offers robust student support through a cohort-based community that includes academic advising and faculty mentoring.
-The school also provides career services that include resume preparation, interview practice, and internship support.
+The B.S. in Data Science offers robust student support through a cohort-based community that includes academic advising and faculty mentoring.
+The program also provides career services that include resume preparation, interview practice, and internship support.

 Economic Analysis